-Change to Taxable Wage Base
+Taxable Wage Base

-The amount of wages per employee subject to unemployment tax (the taxable wage base) was \$7,000 in 2009.
-The taxable wage base was scheduled to increase to \$8,500 in calendar year 2010.
-The new law keeps the taxable wage base at \$7,000 for 2010 and 2011.
-It will increase to \$8,500 in the years 2012 through at least 2014.
+The amount of wages per employee subject to unemployment tax (the taxable wage base) for 2011 will remain at \$7,000.
+Employers may, once again, make installment payments for the first three quarters of 2011.
+For more information, see the "Installment Payment Options" section below.
+The taxable wage base is scheduled to increase to \$8,500 in the years 2012 through at least 2014.

-The State of Florida has been borrowing funds from the federal government to pay unemployment compensation benefits since the state trust fund was depleted in 2009.
+The State of Florida has continued to borrow funds from the federal government to pay unemployment compensation benefits since the trust fund was depleted in 2009.
 If the state has not fully repaid the principal of the loans by the end of 2014, the taxable wage base will remain \$8,500 until the federal loans have been fully repaid.